cis3296f22/03-EBMS/README.md

 Adding an screenshot or a mockup of your application in action would be nice.

 ![This is a screenshot.](images.png)
-# How to run
+# How to build and run
 Provide here instructions on how to use your application.
-- Download the latest binary from the Release section on the right on GitHub.
+- Download the repository
-- On the command line uncompress using
+- Download Node.js v17.3.0
+- Download NPM (node package manager)

+- Install packages:
 ```
-tar -xzf
+npm i
 ```
-- On the command line run with
+- To start the webapp:
 ```
-./hello
+npm run build
+npm run dev
 ```
-- You will see Hello World! on your terminal.
+- You will see the website on at the URL "localhost:3000".

 # How to contribute
 Follow this project board to know the latest status of the project: [https://github.com/orgs/cis3296f22/projects/106](https://github.com/orgs/cis3296f22/projects/106)

-### How to build
-- Use this github repository: ...
-- Specify what branch to use for a more stable release or for cutting edge development.
-- Use InteliJ 11
-- Specify additional library to download if needed
-- What file and target to compile and run.
-- What is expected to happen when the app start.